Atharva884/dummy-branch-app/README.md

 ### Creating Environment Files

 Each environment requires its own `.env` file.
-Use the example template:
+For this assignment, these files are pre-configured.
+If you need to create new ones:

 ```bash
 # Create development environment